 Veeam Agent for Microsoft Windows can take backups of servers, desktops, and laptops.
 Previously, this solution was known as “Veeam Endpoint Backup”.

 In this post, we will see Video Guide Windows Server 2016 Backup Solution from Veeam.

-Following are the 3 posts which will cover the Windows endpoint backup solution from Veeam.
+Following are the three posts that will cover the Windows endpoint backup solution from Veeam.

 - Windows 10 backup and recovery Software from Veeam

 - Video Guide Windows Server 2016 Backup Solution from Veeam

 - Video Guide Windows Server 2016 File & Volume Recovery Solution from Veeam

 - Installation of Veeam Agent on Microsoft Windows server 2016